NiharZanwar/Temple-Image-Analytics/README.md

 ## How to use
 A step-by-step guide on how to use this project.

+1) Open command prompt/ terminal and install all the packages in the requirements.txt file.
+You can do this by typing in the command ```pip install -r requirements.txt```
+2) Determine the paths of the following directories and make a config file containing those paths.
+Add the json file to config directory
+   - training data
+   - testing data
+   - config
+   - models
+   - logs
+   - app(Not required)
+3) Make sure all the above directories have been created (preferably inside one single parent directory).
+Then, in the flask app, under the main method (under ```if __name__=="__main__"```) set the *path_to_config* to the path of the config file you have generated.
+4) Now, run the flask app.
+Hopefully, the app runs without error.
+If errors occur, one reason may be because you haven't created the directories at the place specified in the config file.
+5) Now, we should create some training and testing data for the CNN model to train on.
+Use the save_data request in create_request.py or make your own request.
+   - Refer to A note about training and testing data to understand how to provide data for good results.
+6) Upload image and category data for a particular temple id.
+Do this for both training and testing data.
+Make sure that the training data and testing data are different from each other.
+7) Now we have training and testing data present in the respective folders, under the *temple_id* subdirectory.
+8) Next, we will create a request to make a model on the image data we provided.
+Use  the make_model request in create_request.py or make your own.
+9) On making and sending the make_model request, the TempleNNTrainer object will start training a model.
+If errors occur,most of them will be passed back in the form of a Response(json format) and an error log will be added.
+You can use these to make sure the training process runs smoothly.
+10) If the training completes successfully (http code:200), then a saved model will be written (or overwritten) to **models**/**temple_id** directory.
+11) Next, we will check our model's predictions on a new image.
+For this, use the predict request in create_request.py (or make your own request)
+If the request is successful, you will get back a response with the category label with the highest probability (if no category has a higher probability than *min_confidence*, then the program returns "No category (Anomaly)")
+12) You can train several other models on data that you provide.
+All the models will be saved and will be available when you want to predict the category of a new image.
+13) If you are done using the flask app, you can shut it down by terminating the flask_server.py program.

 ## Modules used in this project
 1) **keras**- This module is used to make, train and test the Convolutional Neural Networks.
 2) **Tensorflow**- This module is used as a backend for **keras**.